navyatripathi/Bankease/README.md

 - Follows the principles of REST architecture.
 - Clean separation between the controller, service, and data access layers.
 - Uses DTOs for safer data transfer.
+Also , for the layering part it follows a multi layered architecture.
 ### 4. Spring Boot Integration
 - *Spring Data JPA*: Manages persistence and database operations.
 - *Service Layer*: Business logic is encapsulated within the service layer for modularity and scalability.